 The trade works out well and does exactly what you wanted it to do.
 Hurray!
 Knowing where you’re going to allow the market to pay you and how much is important!
 If not, you run the risk of watching your gains evaporate.

 What I like to do is when price hits my target, I’ll sell half.
-That way no matter what happens after that point, I’m a winner! (shout out to Mark Minervini for this idea).
+That way no matter what happens after that point, I’m a winner! (shout out to my friend and mentor Mark Minervini for this idea).
 If price keeps running, then thank goodness I held onto half!
 If price moves against me after hitting my target, then thank goodness I sold half!
-Keeping a positive mindset (preserving our mental capital) is just as, if not even more important, than preserving physical capital.
-More on ‘Forging a Trading Mindset of STEEL’ here.
+Keeping a positive mindset (preserving our mental capital) is just as important, if not even more important, than preserving physical capital.

 Plan B: Trailing Stop(s).

+The key to a good trailing stop is to customize it to your personal style.
 My trading style is momentum based swing trading.
 That means most of my winning trades are held for a few weeks to a few months.
 As such, I only want to be in the strongest names while they’re running higher.
-To help with that, I set 3 simple trailing stops to help keep me in trades while they’re running, and get me out when they start to fade.
+The trailing stops I use are a series of “Danger Signals” that tell me “Hey, momentum is fading.
+Time to cut this loose.”

 Plan C: Back Stop(s).